"Posts feature scholarly discourse on the latest Supreme Court news and decisions."

 "Jurisdynamics describes the interplay between legal responses to exogenous change and the law's endogenous adaptive capacity.
 This blog focuses on tools (mathematics, linguistics, complexity theory, and biology) and subjects (regulation, innovation, environmental law, and natural disasters) that invite jurisdynamic analysis."

-"Serious law.
-Primary sources.
-Global perspective."
-Broad-ranging legal information and research site which includes legal news articles and links to documents.
-Has a mission to focus on legal stories of substantive importance rather than sensational appeal and cover both national and international legal news.
+This is a broad-ranging legal information and research blog with a mission to focus on legal stories of substantive importance rather than sensational appeal and cover both national and international legal news.

 "A fresh, high-quality, and timely examination of the world of European copyright law."